-Balos beach in Kissamos lies in the northwestern tip of Crete, about 55km west of Chania town and 17km northwest of Kissamos.
+Balos beach in Chania lies in the northwestern tip of Crete, about 55km west of Chania town and 17km northwest of Kissamos.

 Balos is found on the impressive Gramvoussa peninsula, between the capes of Gramvoussa and Tigani.